 For severe prolonged leaky gut or autoimmune conditions, IV glutathione treatments hold a lot of promise.
-You would be more wise to add food high in cysteine to your diet because glutathione supplements are difficult to get into cells by any route compared to your gut.
+You would be wiser to add food high in cysteine to your diet because glutathione supplements are difficult to get into cells by any route compared to your gut.
 It also requires optimal B12, folate and betaine levels when treatment is ongoing.

 To optimize these naturally from food requires proper circadian signals from cortisol and melatonin within the brain.
-Both of these rely deftly on the Vitamin A and D cycles in the brain and body, respectively.
+Both of these rely deftly on Vitamin A and D cycles in the brain and body, respectively.
 When a person is more oxidized, there is a shift in our immune systems’ T helper cells, favoring the TH1 arm of the immune system over the TH2 system.
-Eventually, this mismatch develops into most of the auto immune diseases you all have heard of.
+Eventually, this mismatch develops into most of the autoimmune diseases you all have heard of.
 TH1-dominated responses are involved in the pathogenesis of organ-specific autoimmune disorders, Crohn’s disease, sarcoidosis, acute kidney allograft rejection, and some unexplained recurrent abortions.

-Both oral and IV use of NAC or glutathione also uses up zinc as a co factor, so I usually recommend zinc supplementation when it is used.
+Both oral and IV use of NAC or glutathione also uses up zinc as a cofactor, so I usually recommend zinc supplementation when it is used.
 N Acetyl Cysteine is the precursor molecule for glutathione, which is the main antioxidant protectant of our body.
 People with serious skin manifestations of the leaky gut like psoriasis, acne, or eosinophilic folliculitis should consider NAC because it directly blocks IL-4 which is important in the TH2 immune activation.
 This, in turn, is the main factor in producing IgE antibodies.
 This is a huge issue for vegans.
-IgE antibodies are made in hay fever, asthma, anaphylactic shock and atopic skin diseases.
+IgE antibodies are made in hay fever, asthma, anaphylactic shock, and atopic skin diseases.

 Skin conditions walk hand and hand with gut and light/dark abnormalities in the SCN.
 They are directly tied to poor Vitamin A recycling in the brain.
 This is tied to the photoperiod that a cell senses from its environment.
-As a result, these people with skin issues, also have serious alterations in mechanism that control the photoperiod in the brain controlled by vitamin A. This is why dermatologists find Retin A drugs so useful for skin conditions.
-If the asthma is severe, one can measure the amount of nitric oxide directly in the expired air and it will be elevated.
-All neuro immune diseases have these results at some level, as I laid out in Energy and Epigenetics 8.
+As a result, these people with skin issues, also have serious alterations in the mechanism that controls the photoperiod in the brain controlled by vitamin A. This is why dermatologists find Retin A drugs so useful for skin conditions.
+If asthma is severe, one can measure the amount of nitric oxide directly in the expired air and it will be elevated.
+All neuroimmune diseases have these results at some level, as I laid out in Energy and Epigenetics 8.
 This is also true in cases of emphysema, COPD and cystic fibrosis.
 (Corradi et al. 2001)

 The NAC will form glutathione, and it directly combines with the nitric oxide to create nitrosothiols (these thiol groups are going to be a big deal later in this blog).
 This binding reduces the inflammatory effects of the nitric oxide in the body quickly to limit disease.
 This is also critical within the intestines and manifests as a “leaky gut.”
 A leaky gut is really synonymous with a serious glutathione issue or a poor redox potential.
 This ties directly back to an altered light cycle because of its relationship to cortisol and/or melatonin or the Vitamin A and D cycles.